nathanpeck/awesome-ecs/README.md

 ### First steps

 - [The Hitchhikers Guide to AWS ECS and Docker](http://start.jcolemorrison.com/the-hitchhikers-guide-to-aws-ecs-and-docker/) by [J. Cole Morrison](https://twitter.com/JColeMorrison) - Introduction to AWS ECS concepts
+- [Building Blocks of Amazon ECS](https://medium.com/containers-on-aws/building-blocks-of-amazon-ecs-db7fdfeeaa6f) - Learn about the basic building blocks of ECS and how they fit together to fully understand how it works and how you can use it!
 - [ECS Workshop](https://ecsworkshop.com/) - A detailed workshop that guides you through creating a simple microservice deployment, load testing it, and monitoring it.
 - [AWS Copilot](https://aws.github.io/copilot-cli/docs/getting-started/first-app-tutorial/) - The getting started guide for AWS Copilot helps you deploy your first simple static website container on Fargate.